Compact linear Fresnel reflector: Applications

 Areva Solar (Ausra) built a linear Fresnel reflector plant in New South Wales, Australia.
-Initially a 1 MW test in 2005, it was expanded to 5MW in 2006.
+Initially a 1 MW test in 2005, it was expanded to 5 MW in 2006.
 This reflector plant supplemented the 2,000 MW coal-fired Liddell Power Station.
 The power generated by the solar thermal steam system is used to provide electricity for the plant's operation, offsetting the plant's internal power usage.
-AREVA Solar built the 5 MW Kimberlina Solar Thermal Energy Plant in Bakersfield, California in 2009.
+AREVA Solar built the 5 MW Kimberlina Solar Thermal Energy Plant in Bakersfield, California, in 2009.
 This is the first commercial linear Fresnel reflector plant in the United States.
 The solar collectors were produced at the Ausra factory in Las Vegas.
-In April 2008, AREVA opened a large factory in Las Vegas, Nevada to produce linear Fresnel reflectors.
+In April 2008, AREVA opened a large factory in Las Vegas to produce linear Fresnel reflectors.
 The factory was planned to be capable of producing enough solar collectors to provide 200 MW of power per month.

 In March 2009, the German company Novatec Biosol constructed a Fresnel solar power plant known as PE 1.
 The solar thermal power plant uses a standard linear Fresnel optical design (not CLFR) and has an electrical capacity of 1.4 MW.
 PE 1 comprises a solar boiler with mirror surface of approximately 18000 m2.
 The steam is generated by concentrating sunlight directly onto a linear receiver, which is 7.40 m above the ground.
-An absorber tube is positioned in the focal line of the mirror field where water is heated into 270 °C saturated steam.
+An absorber tube is positioned in the focal line of the mirror field; water is heated into 270 °C saturated steam.
 This steam in turn powers a generator.
 The commercial success of the PE 1 led Novatec Solar to design a 30 MW solar power plant known as PE 2.
 PE 2 has been in commercial operation since 2012.

-From 2013 on Novatec Solar developed a molten salt system in cooperation with BASF.
-It uses molten salts as heat transfer fluid in the collector which is directly transferred to a thermal energy storage.
-A salt temperature of up to 550 °C facilitates the running of a conventional steam turbine for Electricity generation, Enhanced oil recovery or Desalination.
-A molten salt demonstration plant was realized on PE 1 to proof the technology.
-Since 2015 FRENELL GmbH, a management buy-out of Novatec Solar took over the commercial development of the direct molten salt technology.
+From 2013 on, Novatec Solar developed a molten salt system in cooperation with BASF.
+It uses molten salts as heat transfer fluid in the collector, which is directly transferred to a thermal energy storage.
+A salt temperature of up to 550 °C facilitates the running of a conventional steam turbine for electrical generation, enhanced oil recovery, or desalination.
+A molten salt demonstration plant was realized on PE 1 to prove the technology.
+Since 2015, FRENELL GmbH, a management buy-out of Novatec Solar, took over the commercial development of the direct molten salt technology.

-Solar Fire, an appropriate technology NGO in India, has developed an open source design for a small, manually operated, 12 kW peak Fresnel concentrator that generates temperatures up to 750 °C and can be used for various thermal applications including steam powered electricity generation.
+Solar Fire, an appropriate technology NGO in India, has developed an open-source design for a small, manually operated, 12 kW peak Fresnel concentrator that generates temperatures up to 750 °C and can be used for various thermal applications, including steam powered electricity generation.

-The largest CSP systems using Compact linear Fresnel reflector technology is the 125 MW Reliance Areva CSP plant in India.
+The largest CSP system using compact linear Fresnel reflector technology is the 125 MW Reliance Areva CSP plant in India.

-In China, a 50 MW commercial scale Fresnel project using molten salt as its heat transfer medium has been under construction since 2016.
-After grid connection in 2019 it now seems to operate successfully as of 2021.
+In China, a 50 MW commercial-scale Fresnel project using molten salt as its heat-transfer medium has been under construction since 2016.
+After grid connection in 2019 it now seems to operate successfully, as of 2021.